-The views expressed in this paper are personal and do not necessarily represent the official stance of the Nepal Rastra Bank.
-I would like to thank Editorial Board of NRB Economic Review, Mr. Tulashi Prasad Ghimire, Mr. Basu Dev Bhattarai and Ms. Shailie Rimal for their valuable comments.
+Remarks: The views expressed in this paper are personal and do not necessarily represent the official stance of the Nepal Rastra Bank.
+I would like to thank Editorial Board of NRB Economic Review, Mr. Tulashi Prasad Ghimire and Mr. Basu Dev Bhattarai for their valuable comments.
+Comments are welcome.